 From year three upwards (KS2), universal free school meals ceases and, unless your child is entitled to a free school meal under eligibility criteria, meals will need to be paid for.
 Children can bring a packed lunch from home if they prefer.
 Children sit with their friends at tables in their classroom during this time.
 Our healthy eating policy applies and we do ask parents and carers to pack a nutritious lunch for their child; fizzy drinks, chocolate and sweets are not allowed.

 We have a nut free policy which is strictly enforced to ensure the well-being of any pupil who may have a nut allergy.

-Once children enter KS2 it is possible to 'mix and match' school dinners and sandwiches from home.
+It is possible to 'mix and match' school dinners and sandwiches from home.
 Please contact the office for further details.

 Please see the lunch menu at the bottom of this page.

 At Christ Church Primary School we understand that snacks can play an important part in the diet of young people and can contribute positively towards a balanced diet.
 The Government’s school fruit and vegetable scheme entitles all children in KS1 to one piece of fruit and/or vegetable per day and in addition, the school fully funds fruit and vegetables for all children in KS2.
 Milk is also purchased by the school and is on offer for all children should they wish.

 From year three upwards children are able to purchase fruit juice and/ or toast should they wish to do so.
 The cost for this is kept to a minimum and prices are advertised on our school newsletters and can be found in the school office.

 Children in EYFS and KS1 enjoy ‘fruit and milk’ time in the classroom with their class team.
 KS2 children enjoy their snack during their morning breaktime.

 The school food plan states: Water is available for all pupils throughout the day, free of charge.
 Milk is available at least once a day.